OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

 ## INTRODUCTION TO SCRIPTING
 - a PowerShell script in its most basic form
 - execution policy

-- tools to make our lives easier
+## TOOLS FOR SCRIPTING
 - PowerShell ISE
 - VSCode
 - version control